top of page

 NW corner of 126th Ave & 35th St

 Allegan book p.
-81. Photo of school p.
-81. In 1952 there were 56 students enrolled.
+81. Photo of school.
+In 1962, 56 students were enrolled.
 History of Allegan County.
-Also called Spec Lake School
+Also called Spec Lake School.
+One-room schools of Allegan County.
+Photo p.
+84

 Allegan